In this section

 |

-If the connection type (divert) is not "output", or UID cannot be identified, it has nil value.
+If the connection type (divert) is not output or UID cannot be identified, the field has the nil value.

 |